-These guidelines implement Office of Management and Budget (OMB) Final Guidelines issued on January 3, 2002 (67 FR 369-378), as corrected and reprinted on February 22, 2002 (67 FR 8451-8460).
+These guidelines are based upon and implement Office of Management and Budget (OMB) Final Guidelines issued on February 22, 2002 (67 FR 8451-8460).
 The OMB guidelines were issued pursuant to Section 515 of the Treasury and General Government Appropriations Act for FY 2001 (Public Law 106-554; HR 5658).
 In response to the legislation and OMB Guidelines, the Department identifies the following policies and procedures for ensuring and maximizing the quality, objectivity, utility, and integrity of information disseminated by the Department; and it hereby establishes additional procedures for affected persons to seek and obtain correction of information maintained and disseminated by the Department within the United States that does not comply with standards set out in the OMB guidelines and these guidelines.
-These guidelines represent Department policy and procedures; they have no legal effect and do not create any legal rights or obligations.
+These guidelines represent Department goals, policies or procedures; they have no legal effect and do not create any legal rights or obligations.